-Jay Davis is a Battalion Chief and Fire Marshal with the Charlottesville Fire Department.
-BC Davis started his fire service career in the US Navy as a Ship Board Firefighter.
-He is a Gulf War Veteran.
-He has been working for Charlottesville Fire Department for 26 years.
-For the past five years, he has been the Fire Marshal in Charlottesville and headed the Community Risk Reduction section.
-BC Davis has led the Virginia Fire Chiefs Association Life Safety - Community Risk Reduction Section since 2018.
-He is a graduate of the University of Richmond with a bachelors degree in emergency management.
-Chief Davis is also a graduate of the Executive Fire Officer program at the National Fire Academy.
+Joshua Davis is a (Ret.)
+Battalion Chief and Fire Marshal from the Charlottesville Fire Department.
+Chief Davis has 31 year of fire service beginning with the US Navy as a ShipBoard Firefighter and a Gulf War Veteran.
+He served with the Charlottesville Fire Department for 26 years where he was the Fire Marshal and led the Community Risk Reduction section.
+Chief Davis has led the Virginia Fire Chiefs Association Life Safety - Community Risk Reduction section since 2018.
+He is a graduate of the University of Richmond with a bachelor’s degree in emergency management and Executive Fire Officer program at the National Fire Academy.